castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 "string" URI scheme, which is designed to meet the following requirements:

 - Identifiers have a strict yet simple and familiar syntax that is easy for humans to remember.
-- Identifiers are convenient for developers and users of applications to define and use.
+- Identifiers are convenient for developers and users of applications to use.
-- An identifier that identifies a string consisting of only alphanumeric ASCII characters may safely include that string as a component of the identifier itself without requiring any preprocessing.
+- An identifier that identifies a string consisting solely of alphanumeric ASCII characters may safely include that string as a component of the identifier itself without requiring any preprocessing.
 - An identifier has exactly one valid representation, making testing two identifiers for equality very simple.